esmerel/global-thermonuclear-war/acquia-cloud.rst

   on demand

-Acquia Cloud supports businesses of any size with a variety of subscription levels:
+.. |cloud| supports businesses of any size with a variety of subscription levels: